Introduction

 1. Lack of Real-time Updates in the Dashboard

 Even though the live connection is supported for most data sources, there is no built-in method at the moment to keep a dashboard or report view auto refreshed.
-So if you want to project a real-time updated dashboard to motivate your team, you will have to look beyond built-in Data Studio features.
+So if you want to project a real-time updated dashboard to motivate your team, you will have to look beyond built-in Google Data Studio real-time features.
 A workaround using a third-party browser extension is possible to accomplish this use case.
-If you are interested, you can find out more about this here.

 2. No Support for Excel